ae-ef/EstudiantesRSEF.github.io/eventosnacionales.md

 ## Eventos Pasados

 {% assign loopindex = 0 %}
-{% for event in site.events reversed%}
+{% for event in site.events reversed %}
   {% if loopindex < 3 and event.date < site.time and event.categories contains "eventolocale" %}
     {% assign rowfinder = loopindex | modulo:2 %}
       {% if rowfinder == 0 %}